 Students may seek provisional acceptance into the major after completion of two of the above listed courses with grades of C- or better in each class.

 A student may not earn a major in Neuroscience and another major in Biology.
-A student may not earn a major in Neuroscience and a minor in Psychology.
+A student may not earn a major in Neuroscience and a minor in Biology or Psychology.
 If a student wishes to major in both Neuroscience and Psychology, a maximum of two Psychology elective courses can be used to satisfy requirements for the Neuroscience major.

 Requirements